Gwynspring/Gwynspring/docs/index.md

 This repository contains the code and documentation for my diploma project at HTL Bulme.
 The goal of this project is to design and implement a robust sensor integration and communication system for a rescue robot.
 The system integrates multiple sensors, such as Time-of-Flight (ToF) sensors, the TCS34725 RGB module, and the L3GD20H gyroscope, using the I2C communication protocol.

 Letter and color recognition is implemented using the OpenMV Cam H7.
-For detailed information, please visit the [OpenMV Documentation](https://docs.openmv.io/).
 Most of the tools used in this project come from the open-source community and can be built without purchasing additional software.

 By sharing this project, I aim to contribute to the community.